Yktv-prajwal/Projects-as-beginner/README.md

 4. The user enters the value to convert.
 5. The program performs the selected calculation.
 6. The converted value is displayed.
-7. The program thanks the user for using the Unit Converter.

 ## Available Conversion Formulas
 • KM to M   : Value × 1000